Chapter 2.50

 Sections:

-2.50.040 Officers – Staff – Operation.
+2.50.040 Officers – Staff – Operations.

-The purpose of the arts commission shall consist primarily of advising the city council and staff of the improvement and furtherance of all artistic and cultural activities within the city.
+There is hereby established a Federal Way arts commission hereinafter referred to as the arts commission.
+The purpose of the arts commission is to serve in an advisory capacity to the city council to represent the community’s interest and provide input on the improvement and furtherance of artistic and cultural activities within the city.

 (Ord.
-No. 91-84, § 1(B), 1-15-91.
-Code 2001 § 2-57.)
+23-960 § 7, 6-20-23; Ord.
+No. 91-84, § 1(A), 1-15-91.
+Code 2001 § 2-56.)

-(2) The arts commission shall serve without compensation.
+(2) Commission members shall serve without compensation.

 (4) Persons appointed to serve on the arts commission shall reside within the corporate limits of the city during the members’ term.